Inner North London

 Other related deaths

-Concerns summary A reported broken wrist alarm was not repaired, carers failed to act or report the fault, lacked training on alarm testing, and there was no clear system for fault reporting between agencies.
+Concerns summary (AI summary) A reported broken wrist alarm was not repaired, carers failed to act or report the fault, lacked training on alarm testing, and there was no clear system for fault reporting between agencies.

 Mohammed Akramuzzaman